caltechlibrary/ostdlib/README.md

-# ottostdlib
+# ostdlib

-Standard JavaScript objects and functions for use when we embed Otto in our tools.
+Standard JavaScript objects and functions for use when embedding Otto.